walidamriou/MedicalSignalsBox/README.md

 2. TFT ILI9225 with ESP32 LOLIN32.
 3. TTP224 Switch Touch Sensor Digital 4.
 4. RTC_DS3231: set time and date, read the time and date now.
+5. Get the data of Heart Rate and SpO2 from MAX30102.

 ### Software:
 1. __receive the data from the hardware via bluetooth by Nodejs (software/Linux/code.js) in linux (test it in ubuntu 18.04.2)__